3️⃣ White-box Methods

 Starting point (single problem):

-3. Group sentences by their assigned function tag, compute mean receiver-head score per group, and plot a bar chart.
-Even on a single trace, plan generation and uncertainty management sentences should score noticeably higher than active computation sentences.
+compute_receiver_head_scores(already defined in this notebook). - Group sentences by function tag, compute mean receiver-head score per group, and plot a bar chart.
+Even on a single trace, plan generation and uncertainty management should score noticeably higher than active computation.

 Stretch goal - statistical validation across many problems (paper result: p < 0.001):